eeddue/vashub-integration-docs/docs/backend-integration/auth.md

 # Authentication

-This request is sent to merchant's callback url to authenticate the user in the game
+This request is sent to operators's callback url to authenticate the user in the game

 | path    | **`/auth`**     |
 | ------- | --------------- |